Community Choice Energy (CCE)

 Community Choice Energy (CCE) allows public agencies to purchase electricity on behalf of customers, as an alternative to investor owned utilities (like PG&E).
 The goal of a CCE (which is also called community choice aggregation or CCA) is to provide cleaner, greener, and more local electricity to customers.

-Alameda County is conducting an analysis of forming a CCE to potentially serve local jurisdictions, including Berkeley.
-One of the key objectives of the Alameda County analysis would be to determine whether CCE can help the City achieve its Climate Action goals.
-Under a CCE, PG&E would continue to maintain the power grid, respond to outages, and send monthly bills.
-Customers would also have a choice of how green of power they want to purchase or whether to continue to purchase power directly from PG&E by opting out of the CCE.
+Under EBCE, PG&E will continue to maintain the power grid and respond to outages.
+Customers would also have a choice of how green of power they want to purchase or whether to continue to purchase power directly from PG&E by opting out EBCE.

 Other Local CCAs